-- Conduct a training workshop for project directors in order to disseminate information about the evaluation plan and to ensure uniformity in data collection strategies and evaluation techniques among projects. - Assign a member of the evaluation team to work closely with each project. - Ensure ongoing systematic formative evaluations and develop summative evaluations for funded projects. - Determine what information will be collected and analyzed regarding participants from partner school district(s)/building(s). - Measure the outcomes related to the five state objectives and any additional objectives for individual projects and for all projects combined. - Submit a final report to the MDHE by November 30th, 2009 and subsequent years of multi-year projects. - Present an oral report to the public highlighting findings regarding individual and combined PD projects, and the implications to Missouri's ITQG goals and priorities.
+- Conduct a training workshop for project directors in order to disseminate information about the evaluation plan and to ensure uniformity in data collection strategies and evaluation techniques among projects. - Assign a member of the evaluation team to work closely with each project. - Provide an opportunity for project directors to meet with the evaluation team prior to the project's start. - Ensure ongoing systematic formative evaluations and develop summative evaluations for funded projects. - Determine what information will be collected and analyzed regarding participants from partner school district(s)/building(s). - Measure the outcomes related to the five state objectives and any additional objectives, where possible and appropriate for individual projects and for all projects combined. - Submit a final report to the MDHE by November 30th, 2011 and subsequent years of multi-year projects. - Present an oral report to the public highlighting findings regarding individual and combined PD projects, and the implications to Missouri's ITQG goals and priorities.

-Project Directors' Evaluation Responsibilities
+Project Directors' Evaluation Responsibilities Project directors are expected to complete the following tasks:

-Project directors are expected to complete the following tasks:
+- Secure assurances that the external evaluation team will have access to confidential data from both the K-12 and higher education partners for reporting and evaluation purposes. - Schedule time during workshops and follow-up sessions for the evaluation team to conduct interviews without interfering in participants' learning, - Guarantee the confidentiality of data. - Report information for every participant (Participant Data Form) by May 31, 2010 before the beginning of project; the participant data form will be submitted again no later than October 15, 2010; a final submission of the participant data form will be submitted no later than July 31, 2011.
+These forms will be submitted to the grant coordinator. - Administer content pre- and post- tests to teacher participants. - o Both short-term and long-term post-tests are required to measure the content knowledge gained and retained throughout the life of the project.

-- Secure assurances that the external evaluation team will have access to confidential data from both the K-12 and higher education partners for reporting and evaluation purposes. - Schedule time during workshops and follow-up sessions for the evaluation team to conduct interviews without interfering in participants' learning, - Guarantee the confidentiality of data. - Report information for every participant (Participant Data Form) by May 31, 2008 before the beginning of project; the participant data form will be submitted again no later than October 31, 2008; a final submission of the participant data form will be submitted no later than July 31, 2009.
-These forms will be submitted to the grant coordinator. - Collect and submit teacher and student pre- and post-test scores and/or summarized results related to the math/science content of the individual project. - Regularly encourage participants to complete all survey instruments provided by the external evaluation team.
+- Collect and submit teacher and student pre- and post-test scores and/or summarized results related to the math/science content of the individual project. - Regularly encourage participants to complete all survey instruments provided by the external evaluation team.

-Narrative Discussion Components
+Evaluation Narrative Discussion Components